-Mark 14 starts out in Bethany, where Jesus is anointed.
-The next day Jesus institutes the Lord’s Supper and predicts Peter’s denial.
-The eleven remaining disciples and Jesus go to the Mount of Olives where there is a garden called Gethsemane.
-While there Jesus Prays.
-Judas Iscariot reappears and betrays Jesus.
-The accompanying soldiers Arrest Jesus, and he is brought before the Sanhedrin.
-Peter is waiting outside and denies Jesus three times.
-The cock crows twice.
+Mark 14:32-72.
+After Judas Iscariot left the eleven remaining disciples, they and Jesus went to the Mount of Olives where there is a garden called Gethsemane.
+While they were there Jesus Prayed intensely.
+Judas Iscariot reappeared and betrayed Jesus with a kiss.
+The accompanying soldiers arrested Jesus, and he was brought before the Sanhedrin.
+Peter was waiting outside and denied Jesus three times, after which the cock crowed twice.

 The gospel of Luke adds to this account: Luke 22:49 When they which were about him saw what would follow, they said unto him, Lord, shall we smite with the sword?
 50 And one of them smote the servant of the high priest, and cut off his right ear.
 51 And Jesus answered and said, Suffer ye thus far.
 And he touched his ear, and healed him.

 Luke 22.
 Judas agreed to betray Jesus, it was Passover so Jesus commemorated the Last Supper with his disciples, after which they went to the garden of Gethsemane where Jesus prayed.
 While they were there Jesus was betrayed, arrested and taken to the house of the high priest.
 Waiting outside, Peter disowns Jesus three times before the cock crowd.
 Jesus was interrogated during the night and before daybreak the Sanhedrin had heard enough, and were ready to sentence him to death, but only the Romans had the right to execute the sentence.